Assignment 1: TCP over a Reliable Network¶

 internally flag the socket as having to be closed once the send buffer is empty.

-This could happen if you have sent data, and the APPLICATION_CLOSE
+This could happen if you have sent data, and the APPLICATION_CLOSE event arrives

 while you’re still waiting for that data to be ACK’d.

-struct already includes a boolean closing
+The tcp_data_t struct already includes a boolean closing field, but you

-are allowed to add additional fields to tcp_data_t
+are allowed to add additional fields to tcp_data_t if necessary.